Find out more about the highly esteemed rugby referee

 While refereeing his fifth Premiership final match in 2013, between Northampton Saints and Leicester Tigers, Barnes infamously sent off Dylan Hartley after the hooker called him “a f****** cheat”.
 Hartley became the first player ever to be sent off in a Premiership final, subsequently missing the British & Irish Lions tour of Australia that summer.

 In 2017, Barnes broke the record for refereeing the most Premiership fixtures, with a record of 191.
-Since then, he has surpassed 200 and is closing in on 100 test appearances.
+Since then, he has surpassed 200.

 Barnes’ selection for the 2011, 2015 and 2019 Rugby World Cups adds to his 2007 appointment, eventually culminating in winning the 2019 Rugby Referee of the Year.
 To coincide with his award, Barnes was expected to officiate the 2019 Rugby World Cup final.
 However, with England reaching the final to face South Africa, Barnes had to settle for refereeing the bronze medal match.